fzinfz/book/README.md

 # About
 This gitbook is mainly for sysadmin notes.
-For programming notes please visit: https://github.com/fzinfz/notes
+For programming notes and interactive outputs please visit: http://nbviewer.jupyter.org/github/fzinfz/notes/tree/master/